SciML/ModelingToolkit.jl/docs/src/index.md

 ## Package Overview

-ModelingToolkit has 4 layers:
+ModelingToolkit has 3 layers:

-1. The high level.
-This level has syntactic sugar for easily generating ModelingToolkit models.
-It can be used directly like a DSL for advanced users who want flexibility, and for easily generating DSLs.
+1. The model definition level.
+This is a high level of syntactic sugar for easily generating ModelingToolkit models.
+It can be used directly like a DSL for advanced users who want a lot of flexibility in a modeling language.
-2. The tracing level.
-This level allows for easily generating ModelingToolkit models directly from Julia code by tracing existing functions and turning them into ModelingToolkit IR and `AbstractSystem`s for symbolic manipulation.
+   Additionally, automatic tracing functionality allows for easily generating ModelingToolkit models directly from Julia code.
-3. The `AbstractSystem` level.
+2. The `AbstractSystem` level.
 This is the level where content-dependent functionality is added, where models such an ordinary differential equation are represented.
    At the system level there are *transformations* which take one system to another, and *targets* which output code for numerical solvers.
-4. The IR level, also referred to as the direct level.
+3. The IR level, also referred to as the direct level.
 At this level, one directly acts on arrays of `Equation`, `Operation` and `Variable` types to generate functions.